-In Natalie Wood case, we should stay away from Hollywood theories
+In Natalie Wood case, beware Hollywood theories

 Was it a shocking, unfortunate, and tragic accident?
 Or was it something more sinister -- like murder?
 That's what investigators are endeavoring to determine some 37 years after the fact.

 It was November 29, 1981, when the beautiful and talented actress, then 43, went missing from her family yacht, The Splendour, off California's Santa Catalina Island.
 Her body was found a short time later floating only a mile away in the Pacific.
-A spokeswoman for the Los Angeles Sheriff's Department issued a statement Thursday night that Wagner is now a " person of interest" because new witnesses have provided statements that "portray a new sequence of events on the boat that night."
+A spokeswoman for the Los Angeles Sheriff's Department issued a statement Thursday night that Wagner is now a "person of interest

+" because new witnesses have provided statements that "portray a new sequence of events on the boat that night."

-Rumors swirled at the time about how it happened, why it happened, and whether someone — other than Wood -- might be responsible for her demise.
+swirled at the time about how it happened, why it happened, and whether someone — other than Wood -- might be responsible for her demise.
 The focus immediately turned to her husband, then-51-year-old actor Robert Wagner, with whom she was married twice.
 The first marriage, in 1957, lasted only five years — while their second marriage, which began in 1972, appeared solid and loving, at least until her untimely death.

-An investigation ensued but was closed only two weeks later, when the coroner, Thomas T. Noguchi, found that Wood slipped and subsequently drowned.
+, when the coroner, Thomas T. Noguchi, found that Wood slipped and subsequently drowned.

 At the time she went missing, there were only three other people on the yacht -- her husband, Wagner; fellow actor Christopher Walken; and yacht captain Dennis Davern.
 All three were interviewed and told investigators what they knew.
 Though suspicion and speculation continued, there was no basis to conclude that Wood's death was anything other than an accident.